How common is asthma?

 If your doctor or nurse has given you a preventer inhaler, it is really important that you carry on taking it even if you feel well.
 Don’t stop taking it without talking to your doctor or nurse, and ask your parent or carer to order another one before it runs out.

 The doctor or nurse will explain how to use your inhaler.
-Make sure you let them know if the medicines don’t seem to be working or if you are using it more than usual.
+It is important to let them know if your inhaler is not helping, or if you are having to use it more than usual.

 Asthma and school

-If you have asthma, tell your teacher at school and make sure they know what medicine you are taking, and if you need to use it before doing P.E.
+If you have asthma, tell your teacher at school.
+Make sure they know what medicine you are taking, and if you need to use it before doing P.E.

-If you have an inhaler, carry it with you or check it is nearby at all times.
+If you have an inhaler, make sure that you always carry it with you or check it is nearby at all times.

 Check it is: